MicrosoftDocs/entra-docs/docs/identity/saas-apps/policystat-tutorial.md

 ## Configure PolicyStat SSO

-1. In a different web browser window, log into your PolicyStat company site as an administrator.
+1. In a different web browser window, log in to your PolicyStat company site as an administrator.

 1. Click the **Admin** tab, and then click **Single Sign-On Configuration** in left navigation pane.